About Kachuwa

 In 2004, Blake returned home to the U.S. and co-founded Namaste Solar, a solar electric company and certified B-Corp that is democratically owned and governed by its employees.
 Among its business practices are a 6:1 cap for highest-to-lowest pay, donating 10% of after-tax profits to the community, and being 100% transparent with all company information (including pay transparency).
 Due to its unique business model, Namaste Solar has earned widespread recognition including a “Best Place to Work” award from Outside Magazine (2013-2016), a “Best for the World” designation from B Lab (2012-2014), a “Most Democratic Workplace” award from Worldblu (2010-2014), and a #56 ranking on the “Inc. 500” (2009).

 Lastly, in addition to being an impact entrepreneur, Blake also considers himself to be an impact investor who has become disenchanted with the so-called “socially responsible investing” (SRI) opportunities that are available on Wall Street.
-As a result, over the past decade, Blake has been gradually transitioning his personal financial holdings into impact investments in privately held companies.
+As a result, Blake has been transitioning his personal financial holdings out of Wall Street and into impact investments in privately held companies like Kachuwa.
 In fact, Kachuwa’s initial impact investment holdings were all previously Blake’s personal holdings until he transferred them into Kachuwa in mid-2017.
 While Blake has neither professional investment experience nor a Master of Business Administration (MBA), he has learned a lot from his entrepreneurial and personal investing activities.
 Ultimately, he believes that his experiences give him a unique ability to empathize with both impact entrepreneurs and impact investors.
 He is excited to apply these experiences to help fulfill Kachuwa’s mission.

 Alicia Robb, Director and Vice-President